 24. Matthew 1:25.
 By dropping "her firstborn" from the statement that Mary bore a son, AT (aleph, B) makes allowance for the belief that she was a perpetual virgin.
 The reading in BT is also found in the Diatessaron.
 Otherwise, neither reading has early support.

 25. Acts 8:37.
-By eliminating verse 37 altogether, AT (aleph, A, B, C) avoids the teaching, which eventually became unpopular throughout Christendom, that belief is a prerequisite for baptism.
+By eliminating verse 37 altogether, AT (aleph, A, B, C) as well as BT avoids declaring that belief is a prerequisite for baptism—a doctrine at odds with government policy after Christianity became a state religion.
 The verse is also missing in p45 (3rd cent.), but Irenaeus and Tertullian recommend its inclusion.

 26. James 2:20.
 According to AT (B, C), faith without works is not "dead," only "useless."
 No earlier source verifies this substitution.
 Here we have an example of easy-believism in the fourth century.
 The reading "dead" appears in aleph and A.

 27. Romans 11:6.
 AT (aleph, A, C) omits, "But if of works, then it is no more grace; otherwise work is no more work," thus betraying discomfort with sola fides.
 The omission first appears in p46 (c.
 200).
 B has the longer version of the text.